Athira002/LGMVIP/README.md

 This project provided a comprehensive overview of global terrorism trends, highlighting critical areas and periods of concern.
 It showcased the ability to derive meaningful insights from complex datasets, a crucial skill in data analytics roles.

+# Project 2: Image to Pencil Sketch using OpenCV

+## Ojective:

+This project demonstrates a simple computer vision technique to convert a colored image into a realistic pencil sketch using Python and OpenCV.
+It applies a series of image processing operations such as grayscale conversion, Gaussian blur, and image division to recreate the effect of a hand-drawn sketch.

+## 🔧 Key Techniques:

+Grayscale Transformation – Converts the input image to black-and-white for processing.

+Inversion – Inverts the grayscale image to highlight edges.

+Blurring – Applies a Gaussian blur to simulate the softness of pencil shading.

+Image Division – Combines the grayscale and blurred inverted image to produce the final sketch effect.

+## 💡 Purpose:

+The goal was to understand and implement basic image transformation techniques and showcase how simple operations can achieve creative visual effects.
+This project helped build a foundation in image preprocessing and filtering techniques in OpenCV.

+## 🧰 Tools Used:

+Python

+OpenCV

+Jupyter Notebook